fgl27/SmartTwitchTV/README.md

 In doubt [open a issue](https://github.com/bhb27/smarttv-twitch/issues/new) inform yours TV model, computer OS and problem, if is a installation problem share the fail LOG

 ## [How the application looks](https://github.com/bhb27/smarttv-twitch/tree/master/screenshot)
+The application never stops receiving updates the bellow images may be outdated
 ![Live](https://bhb27.github.io/smarttv-twitch/screenshot/animated.gif)

 Twitch.TV authentication key